git-of-aj/aws-cloud-practitioner/compute.md

 Barista == who makes coffee

+## On-prem
+When you buy an on-premises server, you get CPU, memory, storage, and IOPS, all bundled together.
+With Amazon EC2, these are split apart so that you can scale them independently.
+If you need more CPU, less IOPS, or more storage, you can easily allocate them.

 ## Ec2
 - on demand scalable computing capacity (virtual servers)
 - get cpu,gpu,os,disk of your choice --> use it --> delete it